xavierleune/aerospike-client-php/README.md

 The PHP extension was tested to build on

- - Ubuntu 12.04 LTS, 14.04 LTS, Debian 6, 7 and related distros using the **apt-get** package manager
+ - Ubuntu 12.04 LTS, 14.04 LTS, Debian 6, 7 and related distros using the **apt** package manager
- - CentOS 6.x, 7.x, RedHat 6.x and related distros using the **yum** package manager
+ - CentOS 6.x, 7.x, RedHat 6.x, 7.x and related distros using the **yum** package manager
  - Mac OS X 10.9 (Mavericks)

 Windows is currently not supported.